Cart 0

 1994-2016

-The theater organized 12 editions of the International Theater Festival from the Republic of Moldova - "Eugène Ionesco" Theater Biennial (BITEI).
+The theater has organized 12 editions of the International Theater Festival of the Republic of Moldova – "Eugène Ionesco" Theater Biennial (BITEI).

 2016